huggingface/pytorch_block_sparse/README.md

 This PyTorch extension provides a **drop-in replacement** for torch.nn.Linear using **block sparse matrices** instead of dense ones.

-It enables very easy experimentatio with sparse matrices since you can directly replace Linear layers in your model with sparse ones.
+It enables very easy experimentation with sparse matrices since you can directly replace Linear layers in your model with sparse ones.

 ## Motivation
 The goal of this library is to show that **sparse matrices can be used in neural networks**, instead of dense ones, without significantly altering the precision.